Theories of Meaning

 In general, then, it seems plausible that two sentences with the same content—i.e., which express the same proposition—must always have the same reference, though two expressions with the same reference can differ in content.
 This is the view stated by the Fregean slogan that sense determines reference (‘sense’ being the conventional translation of Frege's Sinn, which was his word for what we are calling ‘content’).

 If this holds for sentences, does it also hold for subsentential expressions?
 It seems that it must.
 Suppose for reductio that two subsentential expressions, e and e*, have the same content but differ in reference.
 It seems plausible that two sentences which differ only by the substitution of expressions with the same content must have the same content.
 (While plausible, this principle is not uncontroversial; see compositionality.)
 But if this is true, then sentences which differ only in the substitution of e and e* would have the same content.
 But such a pair of sentences could differ in truth-value, since, for any pair of expressions which differ in reference, there is some pair of sentences which differ only by the substitution of those expressions and differ in truth-value.
 So if there could be a pair of expressions like e and e*, which differ in their reference but not in their content, there could be a pair of sentences which have the same content—which express the same proposition—but differ in truth-value.
-But this is impossible; hence there could be no pair of expressions like e and e*, and content must determine reference for subsentential expressions as well as sentences.
+But this is what we argued above to be impossible; hence there could be no pair of expressions like e and e*, and content must determine reference for subsentential expressions as well as sentences.

 This result—that content determines reference—explains one thing we should, plausibly, want a semantic theory to do: it should assign to each expression some value—a content—which determines a reference for that expression.